 Each course is accompanied by a book list that is essential reading for your study.
 We offer these books with a discount through The School of Health.

 Most home study students complete their clinical observation in year 3 and 4 of the course via the attendance of two 7 Day Summer Schools in the UK.
 However, given that you are on the other side of the world from the School of Homeopathy, you can gain your Clinical Observation hours via alternative means, such as: sitting in with a homeopath, clinical events, homeopath-led study groups and online clinical training – see below.
 The main focus of the clinical observation training must be on case taking, case analysis, prescribing and case management.
-However, should you be able to join us in the UK for a 7 Day Summer School we would be thrilled and you will get so much out of it!
+However, should you be able to join us in the UK for a 7 Day Summer School we would be thrilled to see you and you will get so much out of it!

 Sitting in with a homeopath